Introduction to Decision Tree in Data Mining

 - Branch: Subsection of a tree containing information about the aftermath of split at the decision node.

-- Pruning: When there is a removal of sub-nodes of a decision node to cater to an outlier or noisy data is called pruning.
+- Pruning: When removing a decision node’s sub-nodes to cater to an outlier or noisy data is called pruning.
 It is also thought to be the opposite of splitting.

 Application of Decision Tree in Data Mining

 Decision Tree has a flowchart kind of architecture in-built with the type of algorithm.
-It essentially has an “If X then Y else Z” kind of pattern while the split is made.
+It essentially has an “If X then Y else Z” pattern while the split is done.
 This type of pattern is used for understanding human intuition in the programmatic field.
 Hence, one can extensively use this in various categorization problems.

-- This algorithm can be widely used in the field where the objective function is related with respect to the analysis been done.
+- This algorithm can be widely used in the field where the objective function is related to its analysis.

 - When there are numerous courses of action available.